“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 “An ultimate game has many moments to be won or lost.
 The final score at the end of the game is only one of those moments.”

-During the earliest days of Frisbee play and the beginning of disc sports, the community of disc athletes considered themselves to be members of the Frisbee Family.
-In the 1970s, the Spirit of the Game which had yet to be defined, was more about the spirit of disc athletes’ alternative to traditional sports that played the game, than the game itself.
-Evolving from the counterculture playing appeal of all the disc sports, Spirit of the Game is about integrity, honesty, and respect, not just as a disc athlete in a sport, but the character qualities you choose to have as a person.
+In the early days of Frisbee play and the beginning of disc sports, the community of the first disc athletes considered themselves to be members of a Frisbee Family.
+In the 1970s, the Spirit of the Game was present but not yet recognized.
+It reflected the alternative attitude of early disc athletes towards traditional sports more than the game itself.

-“Every time you make a play, a call, or counter a call, no matter how important it may seem at the time that you want it to favor your team, your integrity, and character as a player and a person is on display witnessed by everyone present.
-These moments are how you will be judged and remembered by others as to how you played the game and when under moments of intense game pressure, you measured up.”
+“Every play you make, every call you initiate or counter, showcases your integrity and character as a player and an individual.
+Regardless of its immediate significance or your desire for it to benefit your team, your actions are observed by all those present.
+These moments are how you will be judged and remembered by others as to how you played the game, and when under moments of intense game pressure, you measured up.”

-Spirit of the Game, philosophically in competitive play for years, and not appearing to end anytime soon, was officially recognized, named, and defined for the first time, and written into the 1978 Official Rules for Ultimate. (from the History of Ultimate)
+Spirit of the Game, philosophically in competitive play for years, and not appearing to end anytime soon, was officially recognized, named, and defined for the first time, and written into the 1978 Official Rules for Ultimate.
+History of Ultimate

 Timeline of National Ultimate Developments in Canada.